 The peak WTP production was as high as 19 M l /d in the past.
 From the previous year (2018/2019) the plant has been operating far below this peak due to drought conditions experienced up to January 2019.
 Water produced at the Biggarsberg WTP amounted to 5062 M l (Figure 14.51) for the 2018/2019 financial year (AADD of 13.87 M l /day).
-Water produced at the Biggarsberg WTP amounted to 5024 M l (Figure 14.51) for the 2019/2020 financial year (AADD of 13.76 M l /day).
+Water produced at the Biggarsberg WTP amounted to 5024 M l (Figure 14.51) for the 2019/2020 financial year (AADD of 15.8 M l /day).
+Water produced at the Biggarsberg WTP amounted to 6267 M l (Figure 14.51) for the 2021/2022 financial year (AADD of 17.17 M l /day).
 The plant's supply volume trend for the past five-years is illustrated in Figure 14.52.

-Figure 14.51 Biggarsberg Plant Monthly Production until June 2020 (uThukela Water 2021)
+Figure 14.51 Biggarsberg Plant Monthly Production until June 2022 (uThukela Water 2022)

-Figure 14.52 Biggarsberg Annual Production until 2020 (uThukela Water 2021)
+Figure 14.52 Biggarsberg Annual Production until June 2022 (uThukela Water 2022)

 Potable Water Pipelines: All four pipelines supplying Dundee and Sibongile are more than 44 years old but do not have any maintenance issues to date (supplying required demand), mainly as a result of the low pressure in these pipelines.
-However, but the real water losses are on the increase.
+However, the real water losses are on the increase.
 In 2017 a new 300mm diameter Steel pipeline replaced the 300mm diameter AC pipelines to Glencoe.
-This pipeline is now operational and no infrastructure interruptions are being experienced.
-As a result, the limitations on water supply to Glencoe can now be actioned.
+This pipeline is now operational and no infrastructure interruptions have been experienced.
+As a result, the limitations on water supply to Glencoe have been addressed.

 The Water Treatment Plant: Should the plans to build a new water treatment Plant at Ntshingwayo Dam go ahead (capable of supplying both Amajuba and Endumeni municipalities) then the Biggarsberg WTP would be decommissioned.
 This is a long-term plan that is unlikely to take place within the next fifteen years.
 Short to medium term plans to address increased demand should to be implemented.
 The most critical intervention is the upgrade of the abstraction works at Tayside.
 This can go hand in hand with the refurbishment of the filter units at Biggarsberg to increase the plant throughput, and then consider upgrading the 400mm diameter rising main.
 In order to meet demands up to 2035 and beyond and ensure operational efficiency in the distribution system, a number of strategic infrastructure projects will be required.
 This is discussed in detail in the Section 14.5 below (Recommendations).